 Faculty / Aunshul Rege

-Aunshul has been researching cybercrimes from a criminological perspective for over eight years.
-She has extensively examined cybercrimes against critical infrastructures focusing on digital information warfare, the organizational dynamics of cybercriminals and their modus operandi, offender decision-making and decision trees, the anatomy of cyber-attacks, the 'hybridity' (cyber-physical relationships) of crime, and trend analyses.
-Aunshul has published on critical infrastructure cybercrimes in academic journals such as the Security Journal and Criminal Justice Studies and presented at criminological and critical infrastructure conferences.
+She has been researching cybercrimes from a Criminological perspective for over eight years.
+Her primary area of research is cybercrimes against critical infrastructures (power, water, transportation, etc), and she addresses the organizational dynamics of cybercriminals and their modus operandi, offender decision-making and decision trees, the anatomy of cyber-attacks, the 'hybridity' (cyber-physical relationships) of crime, and trend analyses.
+Other areas of interest include: (i) War and Terrorism in the Digital Age, (ii) (International) Organized Crime, (iii) (International) Corporate Crime, (iv) Intersections of Cyber/Organized/Corporate Crimes, and (v) Media and Crime.

 Organized Crime (CJ 3402)